Sermon: The Sovereignty of God (Part Eight)

 Proverbs 27:1 Boast not yourself of tomorrow; for you know not what a day may bring forth.

 A bit of Old Testament wisdom there.
 Now back to the New Testament.
-We'll look at Jesus' teaching.
+We will look at Jesus' teaching.

 Luke 12:13-15 And one of the company said unto him, Master, speak to my brother, that he divide the inheritance with me.
 And he said unto him, Man, who made me a judge or a divider over you?
 And he said unto them, Take heed, and beware of covetousness: for a man's life consists not in the abundance of the things which he possesses.